khanjasir90/khanjasir90/README.md

 ## About Me
 Hello, I am Mohd Jasir Khan !
-- 🔭 I am a Junior year(3rd) Computer Science Undergraduate from India!.
+- 🔭 I am a Final year(3rd) Computer Science Undergraduate from India!.
-- 🌱 I am currently a Software Engineering Intern at Hofars and working with their Backend Team.
+- 🌱 I have prior Experience working as a Software Engineer Intern at [ConnectWise](https://www.connectwise.com/)!.
 - 👩‍💻 I find my technical interests in Problem Solving, Backend Development,Software Engineering,Open Source,Cloud Native Technologies and DevOps!.
 - 👍 I also love collaborating over code with new people and enjoy working in teams be it in projects or hackathons.
 - 🗣️ I never turn down an interesting conversation about Interviews, life, OSS and novels!.